 My favorite roast of this is very light -- remember it is a natural process coffee so you have to be delicate with it.
 Definitely don't get into 2nd cracks or it will get bitter and lose its sweetness, and I'm not taking it too far out of first cracks.
-I'm getting citrus, a nice tart puckery feeling in the corners of my mouth, some caramel sweetness.
+I'm getting jasmine, a nice tart puckery feeling in the corners of my mouth, some caramel sweetness, maybe a bourbon note.
+Nice aroma.
 La Minita advertised it as raspberry, melon, candied cherry, very sweet, brown sugar, so maybe you'll have better success than me at making it taste extra special, but I'm not sure how they roasted it to get those tasting notes.

 But it really is pleasant in every way.
 I think I just had too high of expectations.